BDF-manual-maintenance/BDF-manual-en/source/module/expandmo.rst

 .. code-block:: bdf

-     #Calculate CH2 molecules with cc-pVDZ base groups and extend molecular orbital coefficients to aug-cc-pVDZ group for initial guessing of SCF calculations
+     #Calculate CH2 molecules with cc-pVDZ basis sets and extend molecular orbital coefficients to aug-cc-pVDZ group for initial guessing of SCF calculations
      # First we perform a small basis set calculation by using CC-PVDZ.
      $COMPASS
      Title